 One of the joys of being an artist is having the freedom to follow my passion, constantly challenging myself.
 With every painting I try to push myself to another level, reaching beyond my comfort zone in order to grow artistically.
-I look at the artistry of painting as an evolutionary process, through hard work, trial and error, and continual education I believe an expertise can be achieved.
+I look at the artistry of painting as an evolutionary process developed through hard work, trial and error, and continual education.

 I consider myself a Creative Realist, using touches of Impressionism to go beyond representation.
 Achieving a painterly work is a high priority.
 I try to approach each new work with fresh eyes, allowing myself moments of spontaneity in the painting process and appreciating it when the paint surprises me.

-I’ve evolved to a place where I most certainly appreciate realism and the expertise necessary to achieve it, but creativity of style, application of paint, careful selection of color and tone, all have become as interesting and as important as the composition itself.
+I’ve evolved to a point artistically in which creativity of style, application of paint, careful selection of color and tone, and consideration of light and shadows, all have become as interesting and as important as the composition itself.

 William is a graduate of the University of Maryland in Fine Art.
 He started painting in college where his teacher in portrait painting greatly encouraged him to develop his talent.
 The first maritime artist William took note of was John Stobart.
 More recently, the Impressionist works of Sisley, Monet, Whistler, Frank Benson, Sargent, and Chase have inspired him and influenced his techniques.